I’m no Feng Shui master. But that never stopped me from applying Feng Shui to bring harmony, love, success and prosperity into my life over the years.

 However, as a non-expert, I keep hitting the glass ceiling in understanding the nuances of Feng Shui.
 The deeper I dig, a lot of the information comes across as complex, overwhelming, contradictory and even frightening from my non-expert lens.

 I cringe at the thoughts that I may have inadvertently placed objects and furniture in spots that activate bad Feng Shui.

 Just like any other practice, I’m sure that even the best Feng Shui masters undergo many trials and errors in figuring out the complexities in moving life energy through spatial arrangements.

-I still may not know where to place a three-legged toad to attract money and abundance.
+It took me a while to learn where to place three-legged toads to attract money and abundance.
+I’m still trying to figure out where to put and activate many other Feng Shui cures around my home.
 Nevertheless, there are some basic principles and practices that I’ve been applying, which has catapulted my life to greater heights.